telerik/blazor-docs/components/dialog/predefined.md

 ## Alert

-The alert dialog usually shows the user that something went wrong, such as a major error that requires their attention and blocks the UI, as opposed to a [notification]({%slug notification-overview%}) that is not modal and is small.
+The alert dialog is a Blazor popup message.
+It shows the user that something went wrong, such as a major error that requires their attention and blocks the UI, as opposed to a [notification]({%slug notification-overview%}) that is not modal and is small.

 >caption Use an Alert dialog